rgambard/Generative-Denoising-NN/README.md

 Rrepository created for a project for the course "Probabilistic graphical models" from MVA master.
+It is a very simple implementation of [Generative Modeling by Estimating Gradients of the Data Distribution](https://arxiv.org/abs/1906.04537) using a single U-Net, and also modified to be more stable.

 The main file to run the code is denoiser_basic.py .
 The NCSN architecture is stored in Unet.py and weights were saved from our last attempts (  denoisercelebab.pt for CELEBA 64x64 and denoisercifar.pt for CIFAR10 ).
 The script could be run on test mode ( using the saved weights ) or training mode ( new weights calculated ).